nfugal/stunning-octo-pancake/docs/README.md

 This probably would _not_ be a very exciting repo to watch/follow.

-Build using Jekyll and the Minimal Mistakes theme.
+Built using Jekyll and the Minimal Mistakes theme.

 -Cheers!